INTERNSHIP COURSES

 ARE YOU READY FOR AN INTERNSHIP?

-- Have you declared a major and completed at least one semester of college coursework in your major with a 2.5 or better GPA?
+- Have you declared a major and completed at least one semester of college coursework in your major or certificate?

-- Are you currently enrolled in courses related to your major?
+- Are you currently enrolled and completed the majority of the courses related to your major?

 - Are you a highly motivated, goal-oriented, self-directed person?

-- Do you have any work history related to your major?
+- Do you have any work history related to your major that can go on your resume?
+If not, Career Hub staff can help you design a resume.

 DO YOU NEED HELP FINDING AN INTERNSHIP?